April 3, 2024

 Recall that you may need to enable the "Show Hidden Files" option in your file browser.
 If your Wine prefix folder name begins with a dot (as in ~/.wine-validator), it is a hidden folder, and you will not be able to use Files to navigate to it unless the "Show Hidden Files" option is enabled.

 Enabling PHP syntax checking in CSS HTML Validator requires several steps.
-(1) Choose a version of PHP.
-At the time this is being written, you can choose PHP 8.1 or PHP 7.4.
-(2) Download the appropriate version of Microsoft Visual C++ Redistributable for Visual Studio, either VC16 (2019) for PHP 8.1 or VC15 (2017) for PHP 7.4, and install it to your CSS HTML Validator Wine prefix.
-(3) Download and install into your Wine prefix PHP 8.1 or 7.4 for Microsoft Windows.
+(1) Choose a supported version of PHP.
+At the time this is being written, any version of PHP 8 is appropriate.
+(2) Download the version of Microsoft Visual C++ Redistributable for Visual Studio required for the chosen version of PHP, and install it to your CSS HTML Validator Wine prefix.
+For PHP 8, Microsoft Visual C++ Redistributable 2015-2022 is required.
+(3) Download and install into your Wine prefix the Microsoft Windows version of your chosen version of PHP.
 (4) Create and configure a php.ini file for running php.exe, the command line PHP executable.
 (5) Test php.exe to verify correct installation and execution.
 (6) Configure CSS HTML Validator to enable PHP syntax checking.

 The steps a. b. c. in this section should be the best way to find the MS Redistributable files, but they may not work.
 In that case, do an Internet search for the version of Visual C++ Redistributable that you need, and then continue with Step d.